-Reason for the decision

-It was considered that more information was required before members felt able to reach a decision on the future of the site.
+Reason for the decision It was considered that more information was required before member reach a decision on the future of the site. ers felt able to

 30 EXCLUSION OF PRESS AND PUBLIC

 31 PRIVATE BUSINESS

-The meeting ended at 12.37 pm.
+The me eeting ended at 12.37 pm.

 Chairman